Democratic Republic of Congo

 Overview

-Of note, in 2015 a woman was accused under both article 41 and 45.
+Of note, in 2015 a woman was accused under both Articles 41 and 45.
 The complainant did not contract HIV.
 The Court acquitted the woman stating that intent had not been proven as she had indicated always having used female condoms.
 She was also on treatment.

 Laws

-Law No. 08/011 of 14 July 2008 for the protection of the rights of people living with HIV/AIDS and affected persons.
+Law No. 08/011 of 14 July 2008 for the protection of the rights of people living with HIV/AIDS and affected persons

-HIV-specific criminal law (active)
+HIV-specific criminal law (enforced) (active)

 Year enacted